dmk940/ENG1/docs/user_manual.md

 ## Saving and Loading ##
 To **save** press space to pause the game and click on the save button.
 Select a file to save in.
+When saving a file will be black if it is empty and green if it contains a save file.

 To **load** the game press the load button on the main menu and click on the file you want to load.
+When loading a loadable file will be green and it will be red when there is no save file.

 ## Tips ##
 Look as far forward as you can to give yourself as much time as possible to avoid obstacles! _Good luck!_